mitchtreece/Cardboard/README.md

 .present(from: self)
 ```

-You like one of the builin styles but want to slightly tweak it?
+You like one of the built-in styles, but want to slightly tweak it?
 Cardboard has you covered:

 ```swift
 let view = CustomCardView()